 Canyon Ranch Grill (The Palazzo Hotel)

-egg white omelettes with very clean "toppings" like veggies, chicken sausage, organic cheese; organic steel-cut oatmeal; homemade granola, fresh fruit; vegan option
+Breakfast: egg white omelets with very clean "toppings" like veggies, chicken sausage, organic cheese; organic steel-cut oatmeal; homemade granola, fresh fruit; vegan option: tofu scramble

-Review (pic below): We ate breakfast and both ordered the egg white omelette with fresh fruit and a side of organic cashew butter.
-Our meals were delicious...very fresh and great service!
+- Review: We ate breakfast and both ordered the egg white omelet with fresh fruit and a side of organic cashew butter.
+Our meals were delicious... very fresh and great service!

 Grand Lux Cafe (The Venetian - located right beside the casino floor)

 - Breakfast, Lunch, Dinner (open 24 hours - get there early for breakfast...there was a wait at 7:30 AM)

 - See menu (this menu is HUGE, so you should be able to find something here)

 Breakfast: protein breakfast (scrambled egg whites, chicken breast, asparagus, tomatoes, and mushrooms); steel-cut oatmeal (be careful with the brown sugar!); express breakfast (buffet options like omelettes, steel-cut oats, fresh fruit, eggs, and other breakfast foods that aren't so clean)